boazbk/tcs/lec_06_loops.md

 :::

 ::: {.example title="Increment in Enhanced NAND++" #INCENANDPP}
-We now present enhanced NAND++ program to compute the _increment function_.
+We now present enhanced NAND-TM program to compute the _increment function_.
 That is, $INC:\{0,1\}^* \rightarrow \{0,1\}^*$ such that for every $x\in \{0,1\}^n$, $INC(x)$ is the $n+1$ bit long string $y$ such that if $X = \sum_{i=0}^{n-1}x_i \cdot 2^i$ is the number represented by $x$, then $y$ is the binary representation of the number $X+1$.

-We start by showing the program using the "syntactic sugar" we've seen before of using shorthand for some NAND programs we have seen before to compute simple functions such as `IF`, `XOR` and `AND` (as well as the constant `one` function as well as the function `COPY` that just maps a bit to itself).
+We start by showing the program using the "syntactic sugar" we've seen before of using shorthand for some NAND-CIRC programs we have seen before to compute simple functions such as `IF`, `XOR` and `AND` (as well as the constant `one` function as well as the function `COPY` that just maps a bit to itself).

 ```python
 carry = IF(started,carry,one(started))